Andrew L. Brasher

 Andrew Lynn Brasher (born May 20, 1981) is a United States circuit judge of the United States Court of Appeals for the Eleventh Circuit and a former United States district judge of the United States District Court for the Middle District of Alabama.
 He is a former solicitor general of Alabama.

 Early life and career

 Brasher received a Bachelor of Arts, summa cum laude, from Samford University in 2002, and a Juris Doctor, cum laude, from Harvard Law School in 2006, where he was a member of the Harvard Law Review and earned the Victor Brudney Prize.
-After law school, Brasher served as a law clerk to Judge William H. Pryor Jr. of the United States Court of Appeals for the Eleventh Circuit from 2006 to 2007.
+While in law school, Brasher was a summer associate at Gibson, Dunn & Crutcher in 2005.
+After law school, served as a law clerk to Judge William H. Pryor Jr. of the United States Court of Appeals for the Eleventh Circuit from 2006 to 2007.
 He then worked in the Birmingham office of Bradley Arant Boult Cummings from 2007 to 2011.
 From 2011 to 2014, Brasher became Deputy Solicitor General of Alabama under state Attorney General Luther Strange.

-He was promoted to Solicitor General in February 2014.
-He continued to serve as Solicitor General until his appointment to be a federal district judge in 2019.
+He was promoted to Solicitor General in February 2014 and continued to serve in that role until his appointment as a federal district judge in 2019.